-Michael Dunlop signs deal to ride Tyco BMW Superbike at NW 200 and Isle of Man TT
+Michael Dunlop to ride Tyco BMW Superbike at NW 200, Isle of Man TT and Ulster GP

 Dunlop is currently fourth on the all-time solo winners' list around the 37.7-mile Mountain Course, 11 behind his late uncle, and record holder, Joey Dunlop.

-On top of his Senior TT success in 2017, Dunlop also claimed a win in the Supersport class at the Isle of Man meeting, as well as taking the chequered flag at the North West 200 in the same class.
+On top of his Senior TT success in 2017, Dunlop also claimed a win in the Supersport class at the Isle of Man meeting.